awcodes/filament-curator/README.md

 ## Table Display

-To show an item in your tables you can use the ThumbnailColumn.
+To show an item in your tables you can use the CuratorColumn.
 This column extends Filament's ImageColumn and can use the same methods available on that column.
 By default, all image columns will show a generic document image unless their mime type is an 'image'.

-***NOTE: CuratorColumn is deprecated.
-Please use ThumbnailColumn instead.***

 ```php
 CuratorColumn::make('relationship_name')